plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 ---

 Thanks for sharing your insights Jason!
-I've certainly learned a thing or two and hope other readers have done too.
+I've certainly learned a thing or two and hope our readers have done the same.
 If you'd like to learn more, check out Jason's book on Google Analytics and its alternatives on [Gumroad](https://quantable.gumroad.com/l/ga-alternatives) and [Amazon](https://www.amazon.com/Google-Analytics-Alternatives-Navigating-Options/dp/B0BKRZM5MG).

-If you still haven't made your decision on what to do with regards to the migration from UA to GA4, and are looking for alternative solutions, do give a chance to Plausible Analytics:
+If you still haven't made your decision on what to do concerning the migration from Universal Analytics to GA4, and are looking for alternative solutions, do give Plausible Analytics a chance:

-* Session-based
-* Ready-made dashboard
 * Cookieless and privacy-focused
+* Intuitive and lightweight
 * Powered by EU-owned infrastructure
 * Funded directly by subscribers
+* Integrations with Search Console, Looker Studio and more
-* Import your historical UA stats
+* You can even import your historical UA stats
-* Check out [the live demo](https://plausible.io/plausible.io) and try it out using [a free trial](https://plausible.io/register)
+* Check out [our ready-made dashboard](https://plausible.io/plausible.io) and try it out on your site with [a free trial](https://plausible.io/register)